alvitesg/log_and_environment/README.md

     #e. the app class includes a main function where the REPL is initiated.

 #3.
-Initiates an interactive calculator
+Initiates an interactive calculator.

 #4.
 Successful implementation of plugin architecture, interactive logging and environment function with a connection to github.